In our online business landscape, it’s easier than ever before to conduct competitive intelligence, research, and analysis.

-- Understand more clearly how your company is performing and where you need to concentrate more energy.
+- Understand how your company is performing and where you need to concentrate more energy.

-Now, let’s see how to collect insights into your competitors and leverage the competitive market research for business decisions.
+Now, let’s see how to collect data about your competitors and leverage competitive intelligence for business decisions.

 There are industries (like tech) where companies’ products and services are in a constant cycle of innovation.

-And if you are operating in such an industry, it’s even more critical to gain constant and huge insight into competitor’s offerings to be able to stay ahead and to offer more.
+And if you are operating in such an industry, it’s even more critical to gain constant insight into competitor’s products to be able to stay ahead.